 Marketing is at the center of the growth agenda.

 There was a time when marketing was a cost center with the principal accountability to maximize return on investment.
 Lately, its importance was elevated to become a driver of digital transformation, having the overview across the customer journey, and championing the customer's voice.
 All very important to other functional leaders trying to understand the climate and the marketplace to be able to adjust to the threats and opportunities at hand and successfully navigate the future.

 Marketing needs to embrace an elevated role to gain cross-functional alignment.

 The functional silos that interact with customers are often disconnected because of politics, org charts, technologies, or geography.
 The challenge is how to overcome invisible boundaries and minimize internal disconnects through collaboration.
 Marketers need to put additional effort and focus into gaining organizational alignment.
-While the entire organization is responsible for experience delivery, marketing can act as “a glue” overcoming the siloing of departments, take the lead on governing the customer experiences across the entire organization, while keeping the focus on a consistent approach high on our daily agenda.
+While the entire organization is responsible for experience delivery, marketing can act as “a glue” to overcome the siloing of departments, and take the lead on governing the customer experiences across the entire organization, while keeping the focus on a consistent approach high on our daily agenda.

-Marketing now has the opportunity to seize the central role through understanding, dialogue, collaboration and thereby drive the organization’s broader growth by reimagining customer experience and innovation agenda.
+Marketing now has the opportunity to seize the central role through understanding, dialogue, and collaboration and thereby drive the organization’s broader growth by reimagining customer experience and innovation agenda.

 Marketing leaders who are better prepared to navigate this situation can better connect the dots and can create a better customer experience.
 It’s time for disruptive innovators to shine.